+Renata Phelps and Don Metcalfe are the custodians of Araucaria Wildlife Sanctuary, situated in Rock Valley, approximately 15km northwest of Lismore, New South Wales.
 The property provides a significant wildlife corridor between the Jiggi and Georgica Valley and the Bungabee State Forest area.
-Covering 40 hectares, the property is comprised of former pastoral land, native regrowth and remnant woodland.
+Covering 40 hectares (100 acres), the property is comprised of former pastoral land, native regrowth and remnant woodland.

 Don and Renata’s long-term vision is to create a rich and biodiverse carbon-positive ecosystem, forming a haven for existing and released wildlife and supporting population increases in threatened fauna and flora species.
 In 2022 a Conservation Order was established with the Biodiversity Conservation Trust, with 17 hectares now set aside in perpetuity for conservation.

 For more than 10 years Renata and Don focused on wildlife rescue, rehabilitation and release, primarily of marsupials.
 As of 2023 they have decided to focus their passion, time and energy on bush regeneration and reforestation and best supporting the wildlife in their area.
 Although they are no longer engaged in rescue and rehabilitation activities many of the orphans they raised remain wild friends at Araucaria.